 There are other topical skin treatments such as Rozex rosacea gel that contain an antibiotic as the active ingredient, rather thanazelaic acid.Rozex contains the powerful antibioticmetronidazole, which treatsrosacea by killing skin bacteria.
 Find out more about Rozex in our guide: What is Rozex?.

 In small doses, yes.
 Azelaic acid has antioxidant and anti-inflammatory properties, making skin clearer, smoother and healthier.

 It can sometimes lead to dryness, however, this can be resolved by using a sensitive moisturiser once your azelaic acid cream or gel has been absorbed.

 In summary, azelaic acid has many benefits: it can combat acne and spot growth, alleviate the redness and swelling of rosacea, and reduce other skin problems such as hyperpigmentation, melasma and acne scars.

-Don’t take our word for it — read customer reviews of azelaic acid product, Finacea gel, to see what real users think of the treatments and its benefits.
+Don’t take our word for it — read our Finacea gel reviews page, another azelaic acid product, to see what real users think of the treatments and its benefits.

 Did you know you can search from anywhere on the site?
 Simply press 's' on your keyboard and our quick search tool will appear.

 If you can't find what you are looking for, please contact our support team on 0333 2200 519.